“We have to continually jumping off cliffs and develop wings on the way down.”

 Kurt Vonnegut

 While gaining the experience I needed, I was fortunate to have met some remarkable people.
 Some were famous but more often they were my neighbors that had some special talent or remarkable story to tell.
 Thankfully they were also the ones who trusted a green teenager to get their story right.
+By my senior year, I was experienced enough to take on most any assignment.

 During an extended internship with the newspaper, it became apparent that newspapers were facing some serious challenges.
 Production costs were mounting while advertising revenue was being dramatically affected by the competition from television.
 The future of print journalism was beginning to look bleak.
 It had me seriously questioning my career choice.

-On a lark I went a job interview for a bartender position in a collage bar.
+On a lark I went to a job interview for a bartender position in a collage bar.
 Somehow I was hired and within a few months was managing the bar.
 I was able to draw on some of the same people skills I developed in journalism.
 It became the beginning of my hospitality career which included restaurants and hotels.

 Photo by Donna Hampton